-A new project within HRF or NFRP-MATRA can only be supported if the previous project of an applicant has been completed and officially closed (the Embassy reserves the right to decide on case by case basis).
+A new project within HRF or NFRP-MATRA can only be supported if the previous project of an applicant has been completed and officially closed unless other agreement has been made between the Embassy and the partner (the Embassy reserves the right to decide on case by case basis).

 - Project proposals must be sent to WAR-BELARUS@minbuza.nl;

 - Project proposals = Application form and budget in .xls/.xlsx format;